 This vegan cheezy and divinely saucy Enchilada recipe will leave you’re belly with lots of happy memories.
 Trust me.
-It’s packed with so much Mexican inspired flavors that you can almost here a Mariachi band playing music in your ear.
+It’s packed with so much Mexican inspired flavors its like the best Mariachi Band playing a vibrant aromatic symphony while simultaneously delivering bursts of spicy harmony to your tastebuds.
+You’ll be drooling with every bite.

 - Ingredients for Sauce